Epic E1000: Development

 By 2018, the company had 250 employees, enough funds for certification and the initial production years.
 Eight to 12 aircraft are planned to be delivered in 2019, 24 in 2020, 36 in 2021 and 50 thereafter, with an ultimate market forecast of 80 to 90 units per year.

 The fuselage was tested to 18 psi, nearly three times its normal 6.6 psi pressurization, while the wing was tested to 19,044 lb, deflecting to 31 in.

 By September 2018, after 700 hours of flight tests, Epic Aircraft maintained it would achieve its year-end type certification goal, with production certification following six months later.

 By November 2018, the two prototypes had accumulated 800 hours and Epic expected US type inspection authorization in December for an early 2019 type certification and deliveries soon after, a two-year delay from earlier forecasts.

 The final Epic LT kit plane was completed in June 2019.

 In November 2019, the design was FAA type certificated after a seven-year development effort, with the two prototypes completing more than 1,000 hours of flight testing.

 Initial customer deliveries against the existing 80 aircraft on order were planned before the end of 2019.
 After delays imposed by the COVID-19 pandemic, in July 2020 the company received its FAA production certificate for the aircraft.

 The first aircraft was delivered in February 2020 before being leased back to Epic to support engineering projects, and the second aircraft was delivered in May.

-In 2021, its equipped price was $3.85M.
+In 2023, its equipped price was $4.45M.

+In December 2023, Epic Aircraft announced that the FAA has granted Flight Into Known Icing (FIKI) certification for its high-performance E1000 GX turboprop.
+This milestone follows years of rigorous testing, including 450+ flight hours and extensive icing wind tunnel tests.
+The E1000 GX’s de-icing system features advanced components like de-ice boots, heated windshields, and optical ice detectors.
+Starting in 2024, new deliveries will include FIKI upgrades, with retrofits for existing aircraft expected by early 2025.